-“teaching hospital” means a hospital to which subsection (1) applies.
+teaching hospital means a hospital to which subsection (1) applies.

 [Section 16 amended by No. 59 of 1985 s.
 6; No. 61 of 2004 s.
 17.]

 17. Indemnity

 No action, claim or demand lies, or shall be commenced or allowed, by or in favour of any person against any member or in respect of any act, matter or thing done by any member in good faith in the exercise or purported exercise of any powers or functions under this Act or for the purpose of giving effect to the provisions or objects of this Act.